 Press CTRL+A to select all the found cells at once.
 In the dataset, we see 2 cells containing the exact value 30 get selected.

 ➤ Click on Close in the Find and Replace window.
 You see 2 cells containing a certain value (i.e., 30) in the dataset.

 You can assign any value as certain to find them in the dataset.

-Read More: How to Group Cells with Same Value in Excel (3 Methods)
+Read More: How to Select Non-Adjacent Cells in Excel

 Method 2: Selecting Specific Cells Using Conditional Formatting

 Conditional Formatting is an effective tool to select cells with certain values.
 Conditional Formatting offers multiple options to select or highlight cells based on their types (i.e., text or value).
 Since we want specific cells with specific values to be selected, we can use a value between or equal options to select cells.

 Step 1: Select a range or column (i.e., Quantity column) then, go to the Home tab > Conditional Formatting (from the Style section) > Select Highlight Cells Rules (from the option) > Select Between (from the option).

 Step 2: The Between window appears.
 In the window, type 2 values (i.e., 50 and 100), which you want to select values in between.